 Former Principal Hydrogeologist for the NSW Office of Water and recipient of the Public Service Medal (PSM), Mr Williams has 40 years of experience in the NSW public sector and is one of the most distinguished groundwater practitioners in Australia.
 Mr Williams had lectured at the Australian Groundwater School for over 20 years and is currently providing independent advice to the NSW Government on the Narrabri Gas Project.

-Acting NSW Chief Scientist & Engineer
+Dr Chris Armstrong, Director, Office of NSW Chief Scientist & Engineer

 Secretariat support for the Independent Expert Panel is provided by the Office of the Chief Scientist & Engineer.